 Since we know from above that magnification is the ratio of the image distance to subject distance, we have:

 Next, substituting this new relationship for DO into Equation 4 gives:

-Equation 5 represents the light intensity gained at the film plane due to close focusing (i.e., decreasing the lens-subject distance).
+Equation 5 represents the exposure density gained (light intensity per unit area) at the film plane due to close focusing (i.e., decreasing the subject distance).
 Next, substituting both Equation 3 and Equation 5 into Equation 1, we have:

-Since M2 >M1, the net Exposure Factor is less than unity.
-Hence, there is net light loss at the film plane.
-In the case of starting off from zero magnification (infinity focus), M1 is zero and we have
+Since M2 > M1, the net exposure density loss (light intensity per unit area) is less than unity.
+Hence, there is net exposure density loss at the film plane.
+In the special case of starting off from zero magnification (i.e., infinity focus), M1 is zero and we have:

-In order to neutralize this inevitable light loss at the film plane and achieve a nominal exposure density on the film, this same factor (converted to a reciprocal factor) must be applied to the exposure indicated by the light meter.
+In order to neutralize this inevitable exposure density loss at the film plane as the subject is magnified and achieve a proper exposure of the subject, this same factor (converted to a reciprocal factor) must be applied to the exposure indicated by the light meter in order to yield a corrected shutter speed.
 Hence, the Exposure Factor correction becomes: